 I treat corn in the same way, scattering some seeds across dampened paper towels.
 Rolling them up together, I seal them into a plastic bag, which I check daily.
 A little warmth helps… corn will sprout faster at about 75 – 80º F.

 With our extremely short and cool growing season, the jump start I get from pre-sprouting corn often makes the difference between watching undeveloped ears succumb to fall’s first frosts, and harvesting a crop.

 Carrots and parsley, with their tiny seeds and long germination times, make good candidates for pre-sprouting on a layer of gel.
 While commercial mixes are available, a simple cornstarch base works fine.
-Mix a cup of water with a teaspoon of cornstarch.
+Mix a cup of water with a tablespoon of cornstarch.
 Heat, stirring, until the mixture thickens.
 Pour into a flat pan such as a pie plate and let set.
 Then sprinkle the seeds on top.
 Make sure there’s a bit of space around each seed.
 Cover with a piece of plastic wrap or a pane of glass to hold in moisture.